prime624/portfolio/README.md

 Navigate to the project directory:

 cd portfolio

 3 Open the file: Open the index.html file in your preferred web browser.

-No special server or build process is required.
-The website will run directly from the file system.

-Contact
-You can reach me through my various social links and email, which are available in the footer of the portfolio.

-Open the file: Open the index.html file in your preferred web browser.

 Contact
 You can reach me through my various social links and email, which are available in the footer of the portfolio.